AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Elaborazione di dati batch per creare più documenti {#processing-batch-data-to-create-multiple-documents}

-È possibile creare documenti separati per ogni record all&#39;interno di un&#39;origine dati batch XML.
+È possibile utilizzare le API di generazione dei documenti per creare documenti separati per ogni record all&#39;interno di un&#39;origine dati batch XML.
 Puoi generare documenti in modalità collettiva e asincrona.
 Puoi configurare vari parametri per la conversione e quindi avviare il processo batch. <!-- You can can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you have a requirement to create a separate document for each record (for example, PDF documents).
 You can use the Communication APIs to generate ten PDF documents. -->

 <!-- The following illustration shows the Communication APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the Communication APIs to create a single PDF document that contains all data records.
 In this situation, the Communication APIs generate one document that contains all of the records.